 Armature Works Restaurants and Bars

-The options at this food hall in Tampa Bay Florida are plentiful.
-Here’s a complete list of their food offerings:
+The options at this food hall in Tampa Bay, Florida are plentiful.
+They have quick service options and a few full service dining options.

 - Ichicoro Imoto: modern ramen eatery

 - BnB: butcher and BBQ (their sandwiches looked amazing!)

 - Grace 1910: elegantly refined American comfort food

 - AVA: wood fired pizza

 - Zukku Sushi: Japanese cuisine, including sushi, burritos and bowls

 - Dixie Dharma: southern specialties sandwiches and sides, like mac ‘n cheese